 I decided to use the diamond lace motifs along the shawl’s edge because they resemble the shapes of birch leaves and I added a few simple cables with some purled stitches to create more texture.

 Beithe got its name from the ancient Ogham alphabet where each letter is named after a tree; ‘beith’ means birch tree.

 The amazing hand dyed colors of this Lisa Souza yarn are a perfect match for the colors of birch leaves in autumn.
 The yarn is a blend of wool and silk; the wool provides warmth and coziness to the shawl while the silk content enhances the overall drape.

 Using just a single skein of this beautiful yarn, Beithe is knitted in one piece starting at the outside edge of the textured border.
-The shawl’s practical crescent shape is created by a set of short rows, which is worked in easy stockinette stitch and bound off with a 2-stitch I-cord.
+The shawl’s practical crescent shape is created by a set of short rows (no wraps), which is worked in easy stockinette stitch and bound off with a 2-stitch I-cord.

 8 Nov 2012 - additional chart info:

 All the WS rows are purled.
 Pattern repeat is marked by purple borders.